 “The RU shall determine the cases in which a failure of an on-board equipment affects the running of the train.

-The RU shall give the necessary information to the driver of what action to take in the case of on-board failures that affect the running of the train.
+The RU shall give the necessary information to the driver and/or train crew of what action to take in the case of on-board failures that affect the running of the train.

 If the driver becomes aware of a failure of any on-board equipment that affects the running of the train, the driver shall:

-Inform the signaler of the circumstances and the restrictions on the train should the train be allowed to continue its mission,
+Inform the signaler of the situation and the restrictions on the train should the train be allowed to continue its mission,

 The driver shall not commence or recommence the mission until permission to do so has been granted by the signaler,